 Virginia ”Joyce” Irwin

-Virginia Joyce Irwin is a Co-founder and the Director of Operations for American Women Veterans.
+V. Joyce Irwin is a Co-founder of American Women Veterans.
 After enlisting into the regular Army in 2003, Virginia completed two rotations to Korea as a Military Intelligence professional.
 While stationed at Army bases in Seoul and later Pyongtaek, Virginia volunteered her time with the Red Cross in Emergency Medical Care units.
 Upon completing five years of active duty service, she felt the pull to continue her service by being part of an organization that would serve to empower her fellow servicewomen, veterans and supporting community as well as provide opportunities to take part in philanthropic projects.

-She currently serves as a Sergeant with the U.S. Army Reserve and resides in Virginia.
+She currently serves as a Warrant Officer Candidate with the U.S. Army Reserve and resides in Nevada.

 Alicia D. Large